devil-imps/helpers/lilith/README.md

     install [options] <package>   Install a package and its dependencies
                                   Options: --full-deps (install all dependencies)
                                            --no-deps (skip dependencies)
+    install-local [options] <file> Install a package from a local .pkg file
-    update <package>              Update a package to the latest version remove [options] <package>    Remove a package from the system
+                                  Options: --force (force reinstall if already installed) update <package>              Update a package to the latest version remove [options] <package>    Remove a package from the system
                                   Options: --force (remove even if required by others)